GauravRaj6767/2-D-Perspective-Game-Python/README.md

-# 3-D-Perspective-Game-Python
+# 2-D-Perspective-Game-Python
-3D perspective game(runner continuous) using Python and Tkinter Framework Python.
+2D perspective game(runner continuous) using Python and Kivy Framework Python.
-Learning Project using Tkinter and Python
+Learning Project using Kivy and Python